-Alison Clay-Duboff has worked in real estate for over 13 years.
+Alison Clay-Duboff has worked in real estate for more than 14 years.
 She studied at George Washington University and the American University in Paris and has lived in the U.K., St. Barts, France, Sweden and Saudi Arabia.
 Alison and her husband, Ken Duboff, operate Salty Water Properties, Inc. as part of RE/MAX Estate Properties in Manhattan Beach.
 As concierge of client services, Ken interfaces with clients.
-They give back to the community by supporting the Hermosa Beach Summer Concert Series, Rotary, the Children’s Miracle Network, Carson Animal Shelter, Goodwill and various other organizations.
+Alison and Ken give back to the community by supporting the Beach Life Festival, the Children’s Miracle Network, Carson Animal Shelter, the elderly and various other organizations.

 What challenges are specific to your industry?